hahn2014/OSU-CS381/Interpreter/README.md

 > We hope you like the name as much as we do :)

 # How To Compile A SPP File
-Run: GHCi seapp.hs
+1. ghci seapp.hs
-exAdd1
+2. exAdd1
-exMul1
+3. exMul1
-exDiv1
+4. exDiv1
-exIf1
+5. exIf1

+Note:
+> Known bugs include not compiling as our type system isn't fully furnished.